isomerpages/pmo-nptd/_our-population/Population Trends/overview.md

 ---
 title: Overview
-permalink: /our-population/population-trends/Overview
+permalink: /our-population/population-trends/Overview/
 third_nav_title: Population Trends
 ---
 ![Pedestrians aerial view](/images/stock-image-6.jpg)

-Singapore’s total population stood at 5.45 million as of June 2021 (Diagram 1).
-Amid the COVID-19 pandemic, the total population decreased by 4.1 per cent from June 2020 to June 2021.
-This was largely due to the decrease in the non-resident population.
+Singapore’s total population stood at 5.64 million as at June 2022 (Diagram 1).
+The total population grew by 3.4% from June 2021 to June 2022, but remained slightly lower than the pre-COVID level of 5.70 million in June 2019.

 *Diagram 1: Total Population, as of June 2021*